samrocketman/cloneable/README.md

 # Setup

-In order to call cloneable, it is recommended to set a small shell function with the full path to the downloaded Jar.
+In order to call cloneable, it is recommended install the wrapper shell script along with the bash competion for it.

-    function cloneable() { java -jar /path/to/cloneable.jar "@"; }
+    java -jar cloneable.jar --print-cli-script > /usr/local/bin/cloneable
+    chmod 755 /usr/local/bin/cloneable

+Install bash completion script for interactive auto-complete of options.

+    cloneable --print-bash-completion > /etc/bash_completion.d/cloneable_completion

 You need to also set up one of two methods for authentication to query GraphQL APIs.